Royal Canin Veterinary Diets Gastrointestinal Dog Food Review (Dry)

 Royal Canin Veterinary Diets Gastrointestinal Dog Food is not rated due to its intentional therapeutic design.

-Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.
+The table below shows each recipe in this range including our rating and the AAFCO nutrient profile: Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

-Product Rating AAFCO
+Product line Rating AAFCO

-Royal Canin Veterinary Diet Gastrointestinal Puppy not rated G
+Royal Canin Veterinary Diet Gastrointestinal Puppy Not Rated G

-Royal Canin Veterinary Diet Gastrointestinal not rated M
+Royal Canin Veterinary Diet Gastrointestinal Not Rated M

 Recipe and Label Analysis